 Wind energy, unlike traditional fuel commodities, can’t be stockpiled or shipped to global markets.
 This means that energy generated by Australia’s wind resources has to be used in Australia, by Australian industry, businesses and households, and this can help insulate Aussie consumers against global price pressures.

-Wind is proven technology for energy production, and according to data informing the Australian Energy Market Operators Integrated system Plan, is the cheapest energy source per megawatt when comparing the costs associated with building new energy generation assets.
+Wind is proven technology for energy production, and according to data informing the Australian Energy Market Operators Integrated System Plan, is the cheapest energy source per megawatt when comparing the costs associated with building new energy generation assets.

 Queensland is home to a unique wind resource with a ‘inverse correlation’ to solar, and wind generation elsewhere.